 Sounds simple, right, but sometimes (well, more often than not), we get stuck.
 To move on and stop blaming the other person, I have to do the following;

 Use some techniques to take the emotion out of the thoughts in my head

-Bring myself back to what is happening now – right now; I am writing this post that you are reading.
-I am in a quiet room in my house; there is nothing in this exact moment that can cause suffering; except my thoughts!
+Bring me back to what is happening now – I am writing this post you are reading.
+I am in a quiet room in my house; nothing at this moment can cause suffering; except my thoughts!

-Keep an eye on myself.
+Keep an eye on me.
 If I start to suffer or get upset, rather than run with it, I watch what is happening and realise it is stuff going on inside my mind.
-This is a good point, as we – you, have control over this!
+This is a good point, as we – you- control this!

-The human mind can create an awful lot of the suffering that you experience.
+The human mind can create an awful lot of suffering that you experience.

 How will ACT help you with HOCD?

 HOCD survives due to a series of things going on inside your head and a series of things you do, namely, obsessions and compulsions; if you haven’t read about this before, you can read it here and come back to this page.

 You are suffering at the minute because your sexual preference has changed; you are suffering because of the battles you are having with your mind.

 Acceptance and Commitment Therapy will help you in the following ways